mflova/mflova-vim-config/README.md

 defined by the first one must be available, so it is necessary to either source `.bashrc` or to launch a new terminal.

+### Input arguments to ansible script:

+  - `pip_version`: You can modify the script to use a different python interpreter

 ## Set up as merge tool

 Use the following lines: